Rapptz/discord.py/docs/faq.rst

 Can I search messages in channels?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unfortunately, Discord does not provide a channel search API for bots.
+Unfortunately, Discord does not expose a channel search API for bots.
 There are some workarounds:

 - Use :meth:`abc.Messageable.history` and check the :attr:`~Message.content` of each message.
-  This may be slow depending on the number of messages checked.
+  This may be slow depending on the number of messages checked, as more messages require more HTTP calls.
-- Listen for new messages that match your condition in :func:`on_message`.
 - Iterate through :attr:`Client.cached_messages`.
+  This has a limited number of messages and it is likely the message you want will not be cached here.

 .. warning::